SpeakerGuard/SpeakerGuard/README.md

 # News
 - The paper releasing **SpeakerGuard** has been accepted by IEEE Transactions on Dependable and Secure Computing (TDSC), 2022.
+- Impact: SpeakerGuard is used by at least eight third-party research projects.
+- Impact: SpeakerGuard has been included as part of an industry-academia collaboration project with Ant Group.

 # SpeakerGuard
 <!-- This repository contains the code for SpeakerGuard, a Pytorch library for adversarial machine learning research on speaker recognition. -->
-This repository contains the code for SpeakerGuard, a Pytorch library for security research on speaker recognition.
+This repository contains the code for SpeakerGuard, a Pytorch library for security research on speaker recognition, addressesing the lack of benchmarks in the field.

 <!-- Paper: Anonymous Submission to a conference (Under Review Currently) -->
 Paper: [SpeakerGuard Paper](https://arxiv.org/abs/2206.03393)